YuePanEdward/rosbag_converter/README.md

     <h1>ROS Bag Converter</h1>
 </div>

-This kit contains utilities to convert rosbags to other formats (such as KITTI format), involving LiDARs, images, GPS and IMU information.
+This kit contains utilities to convert rosbags to KITTI format, involving LiDARs, images, GPS and IMU information.

 This is adapted from the [VBR dataset devkit](https://github.com/rvp-group/vbr-devkit).
+All credits to the original authors of the [VBR dataset](https://rvp-group.net/slam-dataset.html).

-# Install
+## Install

+After cloning the repository, install the python package by running:

 ```shell
 cd python
 pip install .
 ```

-# Usage
+## Usage

-## Convert format
+### Convert format

 The sequences are provided in ROS1 format.
-We offer a convenient tool to change representation if you prefer working on a different format.
+We offer a convenient tool to change representation if you prefer working on a different format like in KITTI dataset.
 You can see the supported formats by typing:

 ```shell